TerenceHilderal/TerenceHilderal/README.md

 😄 Or just have a chat or go for a coffee, or a basketball game? 😄

-- 🔭 Looking for a backend dev ??
-HERE I AM  !!
+- 🔭 Looking for a Devops engineer ?
-- 🌱 I’m currently learning TDD , clean code , clean architecture.
+- 🌱 I’m currently learning Linux admin and NGINX.

 https://terencehdl-dev.vercel.app/